nortikin/sverchok/Download.md

 ## Download

-Sverchok is hosted and developped on GitHub.
+Sverchok is hosted and developed on GitHub.

 <table class="sv_table_download">
   <tr>